dbmcclain/Astronomy/README.md

 - 60 arcmin = 1 deg.
 - 1 arcmin ≈ the approximate limit of human visual acuity.
   - That same quarter dollar viewed from a distance of 286 feet.
 Almost the length of a football field.
   - Mizar and Alcor are separated by 11 arcmin.
 They were an ancient test of visual acuity.
 I can see them separated in the night sky, but my eyes are dark-adapted.
 And that means I'm seeing with the rod cells of my eyes, not the cone cells.
 Those rod cells do have a higher angular resolution, but they are relagated to the periphery of the fovea.
 And so it seems a lower quality of acuity despite their higher resolution.
+You often have to view with averted vision.

 **arcsec** _arcsecs => ang_
 - 60 arcsec = 1 arcmin.